DriftingSands/sparkle-demo/README.md

 The app will first try to use the author host, if it could not fetch data from it, it will try using the publish host.

-When both hosts fail to work, the app will display an error message. **The data fetch will only work if the dev page is open on the same machine as the dev server!** If you wish to preview the app on another device on the same network, first make sure you have an `.env.local` file with a property `NEXT_PUBLIC_SAVE_BACKUP_DATA=true`, then refresh the root page.
-A json file will be created with the saved data, and can be accessed under http://localhost:3000/externalDev/ **(for images to load, you need a `publishHost` queryparam!)**
+When both hosts fail to work, the app will fallback to https://publish-p81252-e700817.adobeaemcloud.com.

 ## Visual Regression Testing